PrefectHQ/prefect-databricks/README.md

 Don't worry Marvin, I got your request!
 Welcome to prefect-databricks!
 ```

-!!! info "Input JSON in the place of objects"
+!!! info "Input dictionaries in the place of models"

-    Instead of using the built-in models, you may also input valid JSON.
+    Instead of using the built-in models, you may also input a valid dictionary.

     For example, the following are equivalent: